roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 Adding pages, posts, categories and tags to your menu is as simple as checking the proper boxes for the items you want and then clicking **Add to Menu**.

-Theme locations – Allows you to decide where you would like your custom menu to appear in your theme.
-By default, the main navigation area of your theme should be selected for you, but you can select a different location if your theme is capable of multiple menus.
+**Theme locations**, allows you to decide where you would like your custom menu to appear in your PageLines DMS.
+If you wish to add a custom menu to the Fixed Nav or NavBar section, you do so in the sections options.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-menus.png)